Incendies: Release

 Incendies was officially selected to play in the 67th Venice International Film Festival, 2010 Telluride Film Festival, 2010 Toronto International Film Festival, 2011 Sundance Film Festival and 2011 New Directors/New Films Festival.
 The film opened in Toronto and Vancouver in January 2011.

 In the United States, the film was distributed by Sony Pictures Classics.
 When the film was screened in Beirut in March 2011, Villeneuve claimed "a lot of people said to me that we should show this film to their children, to show them what they had been through".

-In 2023, Telefilm Canada announced that the film was one of 23 titles that will be digitally restored under its new Canadian Cinema Reignited program to preserve classic Canadian films.
+In 2023, Telefilm Canada announced that the film was one of 23 titles that would be digitally restored under its new Canadian Cinema Reignited program to preserve classic Canadian films.

 Reception

 Box office

-In Canada, the film passed the $1 million mark at the box office by October 2010.
+In Canada, the film had passed the $1-million mark at the box office by October 2010.
 By the end of April 2011, the film grossed $4.7 million.
 In Quebec theatres alone, Incendies made $3 million.
 It was considered a success in the country.

 According to Box Office Mojo, the film completed its theatrical run on 29 September 2011, after making $2,071,334 in the U.S. According to The Numbers, the film grossed $6,857,096 in North America and $9,181,247 in other territories for a worldwide total of $16,038,343.